-For purposes of defining the NMW benefit group, a parent means a natural parent, adoptive parent, stepparent or legal guardian.
+For purposes of defining the NMW benefit group, a parent means a natural parent, adoptive parent, or stepparent.

 During her last trimester of pregnancy, a woman with no other dependent children is considered as having a dependent child for eligibility purposes, but is treated as only one person in determining payment.
 The father of the unborn child is also included in the benefit group if he lives in the home.